Gkata7/Algos/readMe.txt

-Here I have a Algorithims from Coding Dojo and self-taught
+Here are Algorithims from self-teaching and Coding Dojo